Kreata/firemail/docs/mailComposer.md

 ### suspend

-Suspends emitting any more ondata events until resumed.
+Suspends emitting any more `ondata` events until resumed.
+Use this when writing to downstream returns false.

     mailComposer.suspend()

 ### resume

-Resumes suspended ondata events.
+Resumes suspended `ondata` events.
+Use this when downstream emits `ondrain`

     mailComposer.resume()